Tripura Cong MLA, three other party leaders injured in attack | Politics

 - India

-At least four Congress leaders, including MLA Sudip Roy Barman and the party’s state unit working president, Sushanta Chakraborty, suffered “serious injuries” when a group of “unknown miscreants” attacked them in Ranir Bazar area of West Tripura district on Thursday, a senior police officer said.
+At least four Congress leaders, including MLA Sudip Roy Barman and the party’s state unit working president, Sushanta Chakraborty, have suffered “serious injuries” in an attack on them by a group of “unknown miscreants” in West Tripura district, a senior police officer said.

-Roy Barman and Chakraborty, along with another leader Sumana Saha, were currently undergoing treatment at GBP hospital here, he said.
+The incident occurred in Ranir Bazar area on Thursday, he said.
+Roy Barman and Chakraborty, along with another leader Sumana Saha, were taken to GBP hospital here, he said.

-The senior officer also stated that the no FIR has been lodged in the case thus far.

-Members of the grand old party, however, claimed the attack was “engineered by BJP-sponsored goons”.

-They said that at least 12 party leaders and workers were injured and eight vehicles torched during the attack.
+At least 12 party leaders and workers were injured and eight vehicles torched during the attack, they said.
 “We had organised a peaceful rally.
-Our leaders and workers came under attack when CRPF jawans were escorting us to take a safe place,” Tripura Pradesh Congress Committee media in-charge Asish Saha told PTI.
+Our leaders and workers came under attack when CRPF jawans were escorting us to a safe place,” Tripura Pradesh Congress Committee media in-charge Asish Saha told PTI.

 He added that the party’s legal cell would lodge a complaint with the police on Friday.